bcgov/platform-developer-docs/src/docs/app-monitoring/check-application-health-after-outage.md

 - [Check your application](#check-application)
 - [Keep track of recovery steps](#keep-track)

 These guidelines assume that you built your application in a cloud-native, highly resilient manner that makes effective use of the strengths of the OpenShift platform.
-Make sure you follow our [Resiliency Guidelines](https://developer.gov.bc.ca/Developer-Tools/Resiliency-Guidelines).
+Make sure you follow our [application resiliency guidelines](https://developer.gov.bc.ca/Developer-Tools/Resiliency-Guidelines).
 If your application is not cloud-native in its design, it won't benefit from the higher adaptability and recoverability of the platform and may need additional work to recover from a large outage.

 ## Check reporting channels<a name="check-channels"></a>